Dwarfobserver/AggregatesToTuples/README.md

  - It is not precisely tested and serves more as a proof of concept

 Code to manipulate tuples is not in the scope of this project, but there is basic tuple manipulations in the exemples.

+Note : std::is_aggregate<T> is not used because it is not implemented in MSVC (and not Clang from what I saw), but it would avoid some types detection caveats and greatly reduce compile time.